Adapting your Organizational Culture to an inter-culturally complex world, Part 3 of 3

 It is not as daunting or hopeless as it may seem.
 Excellent team and organizational alignment is possible in our interculturally complex and global world.
 But it requires an understanding of what makes people tick – rather, what makes the particular members of your team or organization tick.
 Our ICI framework gives you the tools to understand why, for example, some approaches work with some members of your intercultural team but not with others.
 And when that understanding is shared throughout your teams, it becomes a foundation on which to build and thrive.

 From a foundation of understanding you can build – or rebuild – your own team's or organization's culture from the ground up in a way that aligns your members together as a new unit with its own unique culture.
-In order to avoid, or at least mitigate, the added confusion of a pendulum that swings between different organisational objectives or emphases (as can happen when Transactional Excellence and Relational Excellence are focused upon separately), it is advantageous to intentionally establish and nurture a unique OC, no matter what stage your organization is in.
+In order to avoid, or at least mitigate, the added confusion of a pendulum that swings between different organizational objectives or emphases (as can happen when Transactional Excellence and Relational Excellence are focused upon separately), it is advantageous to intentionally establish and nurture a unique OC, no matter what stage your organization is in.

 We advocate the formation of what may be called a “Third Culture Space”.
 A Third Culture Space is so named because it is not the culture of each – or any single – individual within your team; neither is it an assumed corporate culture handed down from above and stamped on a fancy plaque on the wall.
 It is something else.

 But it is not an amalgam of cultures, either.
 Some multi-cultural approaches would suggest that each and every personal culture represented in a team should be celebrated by, if not in some way imposed upon, every other member of your team.
-However, an “anything and everything goes” multi-cultural approach means that you no longer have a team or organisational approach that gives you any real sense of group alignment, cohesion, or identity as a unit with any practical advantage.
+However, an “anything and everything goes” multi-cultural approach means that you no longer have a team or organizational approach that gives you any real sense of group alignment, cohesion, or identity as a unit with any practical advantage.

 Instead, a Third Culture Space is a well-conceived, cohesive culture that is forged as a group, and where each member has a new-found understanding of themselves and each other.
 A space where group members are “safe” to give of their personal best and perform at their personal best, because they understand as stakeholders where the others in their group are coming from, why certain decisions have been made, why certain procedures are put in place, and what others actually mean when they say certain things (things that formerly were rather disconcerting or taken the wrong way).